Target Behavior: Healthy Eating

 Resources can be found on the PSE READI website: www.PSEREADI.org

 During the evaluation process, practitioners reported variation in the likelihood of using the PSE READI tool.
 Barriers for delayed use included: PSE implementation not directly related to daily tasks, difficulty in selecting community or PSE topic to get started, lack of knowledge on when to use the tool, lack of funding to implement a PSE change, inability to develop collaborative partnerships for implementation, and time constraints to implement PSE READI interventions.
-Based on this feedback, unique PSE READI resources are being created for two segments of SNAP-Ed practitioners.
+Based on this feedback, unique PSE READI resources were created for two segments of SNAP-Ed practitioners.
 The first are for those who have a plan to implement PSE changes now or in the near future and would like to connect with others engaged in this work.
 The second are resources for practitioners who are novice to PSE changes.
-These will become available starting in summer 2020.

 Manuscripts that describe methods used to develop the PSE READI tools: